-The decisions of the Council are generally made by qualified majority voting.
-Unanimity remains however applicable in a limited number of areas.
+Most decisions of the Council are made by qualified majority voting- a weighted voting system based on the populations of Member States.
+Unanimity remains however applicable in a limited number.

 With the entry into force of the Lisbon Treaty, co-decision has become the “ordinary legislative procedure” in decision-making for most policy areas.
 It means that neither the European Parliament nor the Council may adopt legislation without the other’s assent.